 - Overview of Psychotherapy for PTSD

-Reviews the psychotherapy recommendations of the 2017 VA/DoD Clinical Practice Guideline for PTSD, including discussion of the research underlying unanimous support of cognitive behavioral therapies.
+Reviews the 2023 VA/DoD Clinical Practice Guideline (CPG) evidence base for PTSD treatment, including discussion of the research underlying the recommendations for specific psychotherapies.

 - Cognitive Processing Therapy for PTSD

 Explains the theoretical model and session content of Cognitive Processing Therapy (CPT), including a review of effectiveness research for individual and group modalities as well as studies including special populations and comorbidities

 Explains the theoretical model and session content of Prolonged Exposure (PE), including a review of effectiveness research and studies including special populations and comorbidities.

 - Eye Movement Desensitization and Reprocessing for PTSD

 Explains the theoretical model and session content of Eye Movement Desensitization and Reprocessing (EMDR), including a review of effectiveness research among different populations or those with comorbidities.

 Explains the theoretical model and session content of Written Exposure Therapy (WET), including a review of effectiveness research and studies including special populations and comorbidities.